scottmsilver/home-connection-test/README.md

 Python 3.7.3
 ```

-It is ok to have python2 installed (typically it's the default python)
+NB: it is ok to have python2 installed (typically it's the default python).
+I recommend using virtualenv, but don't assume you do.

-Ensure / Install pip3
+## Install pip3 (or make sure it's installed)

 ```
 pi@raspberrypi:~ $ pip3 -V